resistics/resistics/docs/source/formats/timeseries/SPAM-timeseries.rst

     Raw SPAM timeseries data in the data files is in Volts.
 However, some scaling is applied to give "unscaled" data in mV.
 The reason for this is due to varying gains between SPAM data files, even when they together constitute a single continuous recording.
 Therefore, for the data to make sense as a single data source, gains are removed, leaving "unscaled" data in mV.
 When getting "physical" samples, electric channels are further divided by the electrode spacing in km.

-SPAM recordings are opened in resistics using the :class:`~resistics.ioHandlers.dataReaderSpam.DataReaderSPAM` class.
+SPAM recordings are opened in resistics using the :class:`~resistics.time.reader_spam.TimeReaderSPAM` class.
 An example is provided below:

 .. literalinclude:: ../../../../examples/formats/spamReaderExamples.py
     :linenos: